USS BENFOLD

 January 15, 2000 The Benfold arrived at Naval Weapons Station Seal Beach to offload ordnance.

-February 18, USS Benfold entered the Continental Maritime of San Diego shipyard for a 10-week Selected Restricted Availability (SRA).
-Underway for TSTA A from June 19-23 and 26-30th.
-Underway for TSTA B from July 24-28 and July 31- Aug.
+February 18, USS Benfold entered the Continental Maritime of San Diego shipyard for a 10-week Selected Restricted Availability (SRA); Underway for TSTA A from June 19-23 and June 26-30; Underway for TSTA B from July 24-28 and July 31- Aug.
 4.

 August 21, Cmdr.
 Adam S. Levitt relieved Cmdr.
 Thomas H. Copeman as CO of DDG 65.

-October 26, The Benfold departed San Diego for a two-week Composite Training Unit Exercise (COMPTUEX).
-Underway again from Nov.
+October 26, The Benfold departed San Diego for a two-week Composite Training Unit Exercise (COMPTUEX); Underway again from Nov.
 14-17 to conduct MISSILEX; Underway from Dec.
-11-14.
-Ammo onload at Seal Beach from Jan.
-8-12, 2001.
-Underway from Feb.
-2-12 for JTFEX.
+11-14; Ammo onload at Seal Beach from Jan.
+8-12, 2001; Underway for JTFEX from Feb.
+2-12.

-March 15, USS Benfold departed homeport for a scheduled deployment in the U.S. 5th nad 7th Fleet AoR, as part of the Connie BG.
-Port call to Pearl Harbor from March 20-22.
+March 15, USS Benfold departed homeport for a scheduled deployment in the U.S. 5th nad 7th Fleet AoR, as part of the Connie BG; Inport Pearl Harbor from March 20-22.

 September 6, The Benfold pulled into Pearl Harbor, Hawaii, to embark "Tigers" and offload ammunition.